lilopkins/fixedfile-highlighter/README.md

   <SYNTAX_FILE>  The syntax file to use

 Options:
   -c, --colors <COLORS>        The colours to output the analysed file with.
 This can be one of a number of inputs: a predefined preset (greyscale [default], rainbow) or; a comma separated list of hex codes
+  -d, --delimiter <DELIMITER>  Interpret the input file as being delimited by the provided character.
+The syntax file will not be expected to take the headers: `field`, `name`, `condition`
   -s, --snippet                Output an HTML snippet, rather than a full file -h, --help                   Print help (see more with '--help') -V, --version                Print version
 ```

 If you wish to save the file, you should redirect the output, as below: